 Generally, cats are spotless animals that take personal hygiene very seriously.
 They self-bathe, grooming their bodies all on their own.
 If you have a fully-grown cat that just started this behavior, you know that it isn’t related to litter training.

-So, when your cat is going to the bathroom outside the box, it’s an obvious concern because it’s not normal.
+So, when your cat goes to the bathroom outside the box, it’s an obvious concern because it’s not normal.
 While issues like spraying can happen because of territorial marking, pooping has another cause entirely.
-And what are some of those potential reasons?

-- Intestinal Parasites — issues like intestinal worms can cause a bunch of nasty side effects.
+- Intestinal Parasites: Issues like intestinal parasites can cause nasty side effects.
 Because worms can cause diarrhea or constipation, your cat might not be able to get to its litter box on time.

-If you think worms might be to blame, you might look for other symptoms like:
+If you think gastrointestinal parasites might be to blame, you might look for other signs like:

-- Irritable Bowel Syndrome—IBS is a gastrointestinal condition that produces an extra-strong urge to eliminate with little notice.
-If your cat suffers from IBS, your bed probably isn’t the only place that they poop when they can’t make it.
+- Irritable Bowel Syndrome: IBS is a gastrointestinal condition that produces an extra-strong urge to eliminate with little notice.
+If your cat suffers from IBS, your bed probably isn’t the only place they poop when they can’t make it.

-This condition usually shows up in middle-aged to older cats, but it can happen at any age.
+This condition usually appears in middle-aged to older cats, but it can happen at any age.
 There might not be an excellent way to pinpoint what causes it, but doctors believe it can be a combination of their diet, intestinal bacteria, and immune system health.

-If your vet runs the necessary tests to determine your cat has IBS, they have to create a health plan to reduce the symptoms.
-Usually, a vet will try a combination of antibiotics with a diet change to see if the condition improves.
+If your vet runs the necessary tests to determine your cat has IBS, they must create a health plan to reduce the signs.
+Usually, a vet will try a combination of dietary change, stress management, and prebiotics to see if the condition improves.
 Severe cases might need anti-inflammatory drugs and antibiotics.

 Luckily, most cats who develop hypothyroidism are over 12 years old.
 So, the likelihood of it happening to your cat is much less if they’re younger.

-- Diabetes—yes, even our beloved felines can get diabetes, and it can cause all sorts of weird side effects.
-The condition itself wouldn’t cause your cat to poop on your bed but it can make them exhibit new, unwanted behaviors that can vary.
+- Diabetes: Yes, even our beloved felines can get diabetes, and it can cause numerous side effects.
+The condition wouldn’t cause your cat to poop on your bed, but it can make them exhibit new, unwanted behaviors that can vary.

 Your vet can run a few simple tests to rule out or confirm diabetes as a possibility.

 There is no at-home test for liver disease, but they must receive treatment.
-If you’re unsure, it’s always best to consult a professional.
+If you’re unsure, it’s always best to consult a veterinarian.

-- Cancer—the dreaded word.
-Don’t fret, because it’s probably not cancer.
-But that doesn’t mean you shouldn’t take it seriously if your cat is behaving oddly.
-Your vet will rule out many much more common health problems before they check into cancer.
+- Cancer: Don’t fret because it’s probably not cancer.
+However, that doesn’t mean you shouldn’t take it seriously if your cat is behaving oddly.
+Your vet will rule out many common health problems before they check into cancer.

-Cancer can also mimic the symptoms of many other illnesses.
+Cancer can also mimic the signs of other illnesses.
 So, try not to self-research too much and get stressed out.
-Because cancer can be totally asymptomatic, blood tests (among others) will signal a warning to your vet.
+Because cancer can be asymptomatic, blood tests (among other tests) will warn your vet.

 2. Environmental Changes

-If you think back to when the issue first started, you might think of something that changed drastically—even if it wasn’t that big of a deal to you.
+If you remember when the issue started, you might think of something that changed drastically—even if it wasn’t that big of a deal to you.
 It could be something as simple as reorganizing your bedroom.
 It can throw your cat off completely, making them do questionable things in response.

 3. New Pets or Children

-If you are welcoming in a new addition to the household—human or animal alike—this may not go over too well with your roommate.
+If you welcome a new addition to the household—human or animal —it may not go over well with your roommate.
 After all, you didn’t ask your cat if someone else could live with you.
 Your cat may be having a hard time adjusting to this significant change.

-They might be using your bed especially if the new pet or person stays in your room.
+They might use your bed as a toilet, especially if the new pet or person stays in your room.
 This is more a cry for attention than a spiteful action—no matter how it might feel to you.
 Remember to make introductions slow and be patient with the process.
-If this is the case, it should calm down once they acclimate.

-If your kitty has an anxiety condition or high-stress level that you haven’t noticed before, this might be a sign to pay attention.
+If your kitty has an anxiety condition or high-stress level that you haven’t noticed before, it’s a sign to pay attention to.
 Cats can have atypical anxiety levels, being very sensitive to everyday stimuli.
 If you have a cat you might call “skittish,” nervousness could be the culprit.

 If your cat started using your bed to poop, it could signal that something around their litter box stresses them out.
-Maybe you recently sat the litter box in the laundry room, and now they’re scared of that big, loud dryer—relating the litter box to scary things.
+Maybe you recently placed the litter box in the laundry room, and now they’re scared of that big, loud dryer.

 5. Multi-Cat Households

 Cats can be territorial or combative with other household felines.
-If they feel like they need to make their statement, they might poop outside of the litter box.
+If they feel they need to make their statement, they might poop outside the litter box.
 Competition is real for cats.
-If they feel like the natural order is upset, it can cause a battle to assume the alpha position.
+If they feel upset about the natural order, it can cause a battle to assume the alpha position.

-Even though it isn’t your fault, your cat might be doing this toward other cats—and not you at all.
+Even though it isn’t your fault, your cat might be doing this toward other cats and not you.

 6. Plain Old Spite